Ruth Abrams (artist): Exhibitions

+Abrams first solo exhibition was held at the Roko Gallery in 1956.
 An exhibition of Abrams work was held from July 14 to August 26, 1986, following her death, at the Grey Art Gallery and Study Center in New York City.
-A solo exhibition entitled: "Microcosms: Ruth Abrams, Abstract Expressionist" from August 12, 2012‐January 6, 2013 at the Yeshiva University Museum promoted itself as the first solo exhibition of Abrams works.
+A solo exhibition entitled: "Microcosms: Ruth Abrams, Abstract Expressionist" from August 12, 2012‐January 6, 2013 was held at the Yeshiva University Museum.
 Many of the canvases in the exhibit were shown for the first time.
+In 2016 her biography was included in the exhibition catalogue Women of Abstract Expressionism organized by the Denver Art Museum.

 Publications

 Abrams provided the illustrations for Ekistics, Athens, Greece & Arena-Interbuild (London, Eng., 1967).